TradeStation vs. E*Trade Introduction

 Desktop Software

-TradeStation 10 is the latest desktop platform from TradeStation.
-It also has a lot of great features, including:
+TradeStation 10 is the newest desktop program from TradeStation.
+It also has many useful features, including:

 Day Trading

-Extended Hours: Both TradeStation and E*Trade have morning and evening stock sessions.
-E*Trade alone provides overnight trading in a few ETFs.
-Futures trade nearly 24 hours.
+Extended Hours: Both TradeStation and E*Trade offer morning and evening trading for stocks.
+Only E*Trade has overnight trading in some ETFs.
+Futures can be traded all day at both brokers.

-Direct Access to Venues: Found on Pro (not Power) at E*Trade.
-TradeStation allows direct routing on both its desktop and browser systems and has more routes.
+Direct Access to Venues: Pro at E*Trade (not Power) allows direct-access routing.
+TradeStation has direct-access routing on both its desktop and browser platforms and offers more venues.

-Shorting: You can short at either broker.
+Shorting: Both brokers let you short stocks.
 Only TradeStation has a short locate tool.

 Winner: TradeStation